 You can run from the summer heat by climbing at Vedauwoo, but you'll pay the price with the abrasive nature of its rock.
-The men's Patagonia Rock Craft Shorts are tough shorts stand up to weathered landscapes with a flexible blend of 96% nylon and 4% spandex.
+These tough rock climbing shorts stand up to weathered landscapes with a flexible blend of 96% nylon and 4% spandex.
 The fabric flexes with your moves, provides 40-UPF sun protection and sheds moisture with a DWR (durable water repellent) finish.
 Harness-friendly details include offset belt loops, a low-profile front snap and a gusseted crotch.
 The five-pocket design keeps you organized when you hit the road.
-Inseam is 12 ".
+Inseam is 12".

 * This product does not qualify for shipping to all countries.

 - Made of lightweight stretch-woven nylon/spandex fabric, with a DWR (durable water repellent) finish and 40-UPF sun protection

 - Zip fly with metal snap closure; belt loops

 - Pockets: two front angled; two-rear patch with envelope closure; zippered patch pocket on right thigh